rastersoft/autovala/README.md

 ## USING AUTOVALA ##

 The DOC folder contains the Wiki dumped in HTML format.
-Just open the **index.html** file with your browser, and enjoy.
+Just open the **index.html** file with your browser, or go to the **Wiki section** in GitHub, and enjoy.

-## TO DO ##

-This is still version 0.5.0.
-It is fully usable, but there are still a lot of things that I want to add to it, and I will need help.

- * Allow that a binary being compiled be able to use a library compiled in the same project.
-This is a must if I want to distribute Autovala both as a library, and as a command line program that uses that library.

- * Generate automatically the .pc file for a library (for pkg-config).
-I need help with the format of the .pc files

- * Integrate it as a plugin for Gedit

 ## CONTACTING THE AUTHOR ##